Siimon13/CodePlace/README.md

 # CodePlace
-A place to play with codes
+A rep to store all my (!)useful codes